necolas/react-native-web/docs/guides/accessibility.md

 In some cases, we also want to alert the end user of the type of selected component (i.e., that it is a “button”).
 To provide more context to screen readers, you should specify the `accessibilityRole` property.
+(Note that React Native for Web provides a compatibility mapping of equivalent `accessibilityTraits` and `accessibilityComponentType` values to `accessibilityRole`).

 The `accessibilityRole` prop is used to infer an [analogous HTML element][html-aria-url] to use in addition to the resulting ARIA `role`, where